higomoreiraq/intro-to-html-and-css/README.md

 # Furniture for you 🛋

-Creation of the store page "Furniture for you"
+Creation of the web page of the store "Furniture for you"

 ## Description

-Project to introduce HTML and CSS, with the creation of the "Furniture for you" store page.
+Project to introduce HTML and CSS, with the creation of the web page of the store "Furniture for you".

 Use of the main HTML tags, semantically, and styling with CSS.